hsfl/cosmos-installer/README.md

 # Installer script for COSMOS. #

+This installer script will help you to download and setup and install the essential elements of COSMOS: core, nodes, resources.
+This setup script only works on Linux and Mac.
+For Windows please follow the instructions from https://bitbucket.org/cosmos/tutorial/wiki/Setup

+Before starting make sure you have the required tools installed:

+* Linux prerequisites: git, cmake
-Mac prerequisites: Command Line Tools (or Xcode), git, cmake
+* Mac prerequisites: Command Line Tools (or Xcode), git, cmake

-Linux prerequisites: git, cmake

 # 1. clone the installer script #